Mental Health and Wellbeing for Musicians

 Our Mental Health Advisors give us essential advice on how new musicians can look after themselves...

-Mental health has never been more important for the music industry.
+Mental health has never been more important in the music industry.

-With increasing numbers of high profile artists coming out and discussing wellbeing, any past stigmas around discussing how you feel are being left behind in favour of a new spirit of openness.
+With increasing numbers of high profile artists coming out and discussing wellbeing, any past stigmas around sharing how you feel are being left behind in favour of a new spirit of openness and support.

-What kind of support is on offer to our students?
-And what form can this take?
+What kind of support is available to our students?

 We have a dedicated and experienced team of disability and mental health advisers who have extensive experience working with students with these issues in higher education.

 We aim to offer a safe non-judgmental space for students.
-This will enable them to come and talk about any challenges impacting their student experience and overall wellbeing."
+We hope that this will enable them to come forward to talk about any challenges impacting their student experience and overall wellbeing."

 Furthermore, we can signpost students to specialist organisations outside the university or refer students to our own counselling service.

-We also look at some of the pragmatic issues of how certain conditions affect learning and academic performance.
-We can devise a support plan based on medical evidence which can make certain staff of the students’ choice aware of the condition.
-This can also form the basis of making certain academic adjustments to improve the overall student experience to help you make the most of your time at ICMP.
+We also look at some of the pragmatic issues of how certain conditions impact learning and academic performance.
+We can devise a support plan based on medical evidence which can make certain staff aware of the condition.
+This can also form the basis of making certain academic adjustments to improve the overall student experience and help you make the most of your time at ICMP.

 The ICMP Disability and Wellbeing team can also provide a range of services to students.
 These include: